Geetima2021/RISC-V-Myth-workshop/README.md

 5. Upper immediate  (U) type
 6. Jump (J) type

-Following the decoding of the above, the instrution immediate decode for all the the above except for the register type is done.
-The 6 others instruction format/fields including the opcode, 2 source register, destination register, funct3 and funct7 is done.
-Next the instruction field decode of the different instruction type is done to ensure that only valid registers are used.
-Finally the base instruction set decode for the various fields is  done.
-The instruction type and format is as shown in figure and is sourced from [here](https://en.wikipedia.org/wiki/RISC-V).
+Following the decoding of the above, the instruction immediate decode for all the above, except the register type is added.
+The 6 others instruction format/fields including the opcode, 2 source register, destination register, funct3 and funct7 decode is included.
+Next the instruction field decode of the different instruction type is inserted to ensure that only valid registers are used.
+Finally the base instruction set decode for the various fields is incorporated.
+The instruction type and format is as shown in figure below and is sourced from [here](https://en.wikipedia.org/wiki/RISC-V).

 ![instr_format](https://user-images.githubusercontent.com/63381455/123752003-009fb680-d8d6-11eb-8b8e-874c4b1a4872.png)